 I usually let it cool, but start the process when it’s slightly warm so the Coco Lopez can melt a little into the cake.
 You can also heat the Coco Lopez if it’s “lumpy” prior to pouring.
 You can sprinkle a little bit of coconut on top, or pour it on.
 You decide!

-This recipe will make your home smell delicious and tasting along the way is divine!
+This recipe will make your home smell delicious, and the tasting along the way is divine!

 Refrigerate.
-In fact, it tastes better the next day after coconut has had time to settle.
-We also like to eat the cake after the baking process –slightly warm.
+In fact, it tastes better the next day after the coconut has had time to settle.
+We also like to eat the cake after the baking process– slightly warm.
 You can’t go wrong with this recipe.